chamaeleonidae/api/docs/apis/search.md

 }
 ```

-> After you configure your Search bar must publish it!
-(Or when make changes you make changes down the line)
+> After you configure/update your HelpBar must publish it!

 Publish by setting `published_at` to the current time.
-This makes your Search bar available to your Users
+This makes your HelpBar available to your Users

 ```json
 {